pguso/ai-agents-from-scratch/tutorial/01-foundation/03-llm-wrapper/lesson.md

     this.temperature = options.temperature ??
 0.7;
     this.maxTokens = options.maxTokens ??
 2048;
     this.contextSize = options.contextSize ??
 4096;

+    // Chat wrapper configuration (auto-detects by default) this.chatWrapper = options.chatWrapper ?? 'auto';

     // Internal state
     this._llama = null;
     this._model = null;
     this._context = null;
+    this._chatSession = null;
     this._initialized = false;
   }